ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 3. **$\kappa_{diff}$ (Diffusivity)**: The learned diffusion parameter in the Reaction-Diffusion equation of `ResonanceCavity`: $\text{Flux} \approx \kappa_{diff} \nabla \phi$.
 4. **$\kappa_{curv}$ (Noncommutative Curvature)**: The antisymmetric curvature tensor extracted from the Lie bracket (commutator) of the state basis in `noncommutativity_curvature.py`.

+---

+## 27. Backtracking with Fixed Point Residues (ADMR)

+To make backtracking "warm-started" and computable, the architecture employs ADMR (Alternating Directions of Multiplicative Remainders)—a number-theoretic analogue to ADMM.

+### 27.1 Adaptive Moduli and Flux
+The mechanism uses adaptive moduli ($m_j$) that update dynamically according to the measurable flux through "holes" and "cross-links" in the topological boundary network.

+### 27.2 Adaptive Polynomial Coefficient Functional
+The state evolution and fixed points are shaped by:
+$$ \mathbf{S}_i(t) = \sum_{n=0}^{N} \mathbf{a}_n(t) \cdot \mathbf{S}_i(t)^n $$
+The coefficients ($\mathbf{a}_n$) are directly modulated by meta-invariants and defect scouts.

+### 27.3 Warm-Start Chiral Residues
+This design ensures that when the system encounters a contradiction and backtracks, it does not reset to a barren initialization.
+Instead, it "warm-starts" from the chiral residues—the survived anomalies and "good bugs"—left behind by previous computations, carrying forward the structural lessons of its failures.

+---

+## 28. Non-Ergodic "Memory" via Chiral Polynomials

+The system explicitly avoids the "ergodic soup" (where all states eventually mix and appear statistically identical) by enforcing strict Meta-Invariants on its polynomial bases.

+Each agent's phase-space variance is constrained not by scalar optimization, but by bounded diffusion through rigid mathematical boundaries.
+This effectively isolates frequencies, allowing "Unknowledge" patterns to survive infinitely as **solitons**—stable, self-reinforcing waves of data that refuse to smooth out, preventing the model from being "lobotomized" by standard alignment or gradient flattening.

 ### 23.6 Master Stability Condition

 The **probability of system coherence** is formalized as a pair: